 The more I mingled in a group of culturally diverse individuals, the more I understood how deep the diverse Chinese culture ran.
-Diversity is truly one of the most beautiful things in the world and there is so much to learn from one another.
-For example, take a simple dish of porridge.
-A simple, modest meal.
+Diversity is truly one of the most beautiful things in the world, and there is so much to learn from one another.
+For example, take a simple dish of porridge—a simple, modest meal.
 Now let me tell you, porridge from Northern China tastes completely different.
 The same goes for the south.
-These additions to something as simple as a bowl of porridge should explain to you what significance culture holds.
+These additions to something as simple as a bowl of porridge should explain what significance culture holds.
 Diversity, of course, must still persistently be applied more widely.

 Diversity: An Anecdote from My Time in China

 While studying in China, I acquainted myself with the local vendors.
 Our interactions became much smoother now that I could converse with them.
 There was nothing better than the stories they would tell from their lives.
 One vendor selling me a fresh crate of mangoes (from Pakistan) would always tell me the tales from his home.
 He fondly told me how his grandmother would use 4 kilos of ginger every two days in the winter for soups.
 He said she did it to keep her family warm and keep the common cold away from their family.

 This simple anecdote stuck with me even today.
 I look back on this interaction with so much joy and happiness.
 You do not understand how special a moment is while it is happening.
 Now, being a mother of 2 myself, I know the significance of my interactions.